 With more than 12 years of newsletters under my belt, it’ll take me awhile to catch up with the posts.
 But rest assured, I won’t be posting everything!
 Only things that are interesting, or that speak to the historical record, or that I think people will be looking for will be included.
 I’ll date the items with the original date they were published, with the exception of this post, which I’m dating early (the column’s creation date) to force it to the front to introduce the collection.
 Note that I’ll definitely fix any typos or such that I find; if I add contemporary remarks I’ll typically put them in italics, at the bottom.

 While I’m catching up with historical items from the newsletters, I’ll also add contemporary items so that I’m not forever behind.

-So enjoy my blog — more than 12 years (and growing) of searchable and categorized ramblings, insights and rants from This is True, with plenty more to come after I catch up.
-You can also subscribe to new posting alerts by RSS reader or email — see the “Update” section of the navigation bar, above left.
+So Enjoy My Blog — years of searchable and categorized ramblings, insights and rants from This is True.
+You can also subscribe to new posting alerts by RSS reader or email — see the “Blog Post Notifications” in the sidebar.